 Physiotherapists provide services that develop, maintain and restore people’s maximum movement and functional ability.
 They can help people when movement and function are threatened by ageing, injury, diseases, disorders, conditions or environmental factors.

-There are many courses which fall under the Physiotherapy category.
-Candidates can opt for the following courses as per their eligibility.
+Many courses fall under the Physiotherapy category.
+Candidates can opt for the following courses as per their eligibility. also, The duration of the course of Physiotherapy is less than the duration years of MBBS Course.

 Admission Procedure

-A student can apply for the physiotherapy course after 10+2/ 12th with a science major by appearing in an entrance exam of the chosen college as some universities conduct entrance exam for the course.
-The following is the admission for physiotherapy course
+A student can apply for the physiotherapy course after 12th with a science major by appearing in an entrance exam of the chosen college as some universities conduct entrance exams for the course.
+The following is the admission for the physiotherapy course

 Eligibility Criteria